fereshtehAhmadi/social_network/README.md

 |djangorestframework-simplejwt      | 5.3.1   |

 # How to install and run project?
-1.create .envs directory like .sample_envs
+1. Create .envs directory like .sample_envs

-2.Go into virtual environment and run the command in below:
+2. Go into virtual environment and run the command in below:

 ```
 $ pip install -r requirments/base.txt